Are you struggling to set yourself apart from the crowd in the accounting industry?

-You can request reviews via automated email campaigns, which will send out an email to those who have used your services a few days afterwards to ask for their feedback.
+You can request reviews via automated email campaigns, which will send out an email to those who have used your services a few days later to ask for their feedback.

 Testimonials are similar to reviews, but they are conducted by you and allow you to go into more depth.
 It’s best to get testimonials from current clients who can speak in-depth about your services.
-You can reach out to clients who you have helped significantly with their accounting, and therefore their business.
+You can reach out to clients who you have helped significantly with their accounting and business.

 Adding your accreditations to your website helps build trust with potential clients and offers proof that you are the real deal.
 They don’t need to be featured as highly as reviews or testimonials, but if you’ve gone to the effort of getting an accreditation, you should be shouting about it.

 If you want to see which changes to your website will make the most difference, A/B testing is a great option.
 This allows you to run two very similar versions of your website alongside each other, and see which version viewers respond to.
 It could be as simple as changing how you word your CTA to see if one performs better than the other.